 - Belts

 - Hoses

 - Clamps

 - Radiator

-- Air filter and its housing
+- · Air filter and its housing

 - Engine Aftertreatment system components

 - Exhaust pipes

 - Engine air pre-cleaner (option) For vocational vehicles with

 optional engine air pre-cleaner,

 check the purge valve at the

 bottom of the hood mounted

 engine air pre-cleaner for any

 obstructions.
 Make sure the purge

 valve will open and close as

 needed to purge dirt and water

 from the engine intake air.

-- Automatic transmission fluid (where applicable) - Check level, after the engine has warmed up to operating temperature.